top of page

 Ambergris Caye

-With white sand beaches stretching as far as the eye can see, Ambergris Caye is a true tropical paradise.
+With white sand beaches stretching as far as the eye can see, Ambergris Caye is a tropical paradise.
 This idyllic island is home to Belize's oldest marine protected area, the Hol Chan Marine Reserve, which encompasses several unique ecosystems ripe for discovery.
 Snorkellers and divers can immerse themselves in the reserve's fringing coral reefs or drift through the sheltered mangrove forests that line the coastline.

-The crown jewel of the reserve is the world-famous Shark Ray Alley, a shallow sand flat where schools of nurse sharks and Southern stingrays congregate.
+The crown jewel of the reserve is the world-famous "Shark Ray Alley", a shallow sand flat where schools of nurse sharks and Southern stingrays congregate.
 After the sun goes down, the waters surrounding Ambergris Caye come alive with a dazzling display of bioluminescence - millions of tiny glowing microorganisms that cast an otherworldly neon blue glow.

-Where to stay to dive Ambergris Caye
+Best places to stay in Ambergris Caye

 From its charming beach cabanas to its whimsical treetop suites, every aspect of this Belize dive resort exudes an enchanting vibe.
 It’s an ideal escape for those looking to unwind and reconnect, all while indulging in the height of comfort and service.
 When you’re ready to explore below the water’s surface, the onsite divemasters will whisk you away to the reefs that lie just offshore.